-It did eventually help to clear up my acne, for a few years, then it just slowly started coming back.
-Not to the degree it was before, but still, adult acne in your 40’s is no fun!
+It did eventually help to clear up my acne, for a few years, and then it just slowly started coming back.
+Not to the degree it was before, but still, adult acne in your 40s is no fun!
 Why was this still happening after all the work I had done to clear my acne?

 Now I want to talk about my food choices during all of this:

 I grew up eating a pretty normal diet when I was younger in the ’70s & ’80s, then in the ’90s along came the discovery that fat was bad for us, and we were told to stay away from it!
 All sorts of new foods were made and labelled low fat!
 We were told by the media not to eat fat, and instead were encouraged to eat all the new packaged foods that were low in fat, and they were supposed to be ‘healthier’ for us.
-They made us feel like they had done all the work to prepare healthy foods for us and of course with the ‘convenience’ of grab and go foods.
+They made us feel like they had done all the work to prepare healthy foods for us and of course with the ‘convenience’ of grab-and-go foods.